Delbert Mann

 Delbert Martin Mann Jr. (January 30, 1920 – November 11, 2007) was an American television and film director.
-He won the Academy Award for Best Director for the film Marty (1955), adapted from a 1953 teleplay of the same name which he had also directed.
+He won the Academy Award for Best Director for the film Marty (1955), adapted from a 1953 teleplay which he had also directed.
 From 1967 to 1971, he was president of the Directors Guild of America.
 In 2002, he received the DGA's honorary life member award.
 Mann was credited to have "helped bring TV techniques to the film world."

 Early life and education

 Delbert Martin Mann Jr. was born on January 30, 1920, in Lawrence, Kansas, to Delbert Mann Sr. and Ora (Patton) Mann (died 1961).
 His father taught sociology at the University of Kansas from 1920 to 1926.
 In 1926, the Manns left Lawrence and moved to Pennsylvania and then Chicago before finally settling in Nashville in 1931.
 There, his father continued to teach sociology at the Scarritt College for Christian Workers.
 His mother was also a schoolteacher.

 Mann was head of his high school drama club when he met Fred Coe, the future television producer and director, who was leading a church-sponsored acting society.
 Coe would later figure prominently in Mann's career as a director.
 Coe would also serve as Mann's mentor.
 Mann studied political science in Vanderbilt University.
 He graduated there in 1941 with a bachelor's degree on political science.
 During World War II, Mann served with the Army Air Corps as a B-24 bomber pilot and then as an intelligence officer with the 8th Air Force stationed in England.
 Mann also attended the Yale School of Drama, where he earned a master's fine arts degree in directing.